-- Overview and Scrutiny committees (Corporate Business Scrutiny, Community Scrutiny and Environment Scrutiny) review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions, developing the capacity and capability of members and officers to be effective. - Audit Committee provides assurance about the adequacy of internal controls, financial accounting and reporting arrangements, and that effective risk management is in place.
-Its work is intended to enhance public trust in the corporate and financial governance of the Council; - Development Control Committee determines planning applications and related matters; - Licensing Committee monitors and reviews the effectiveness of the Council's licensing policy and procedures; - The Human Resources Committee's functions relate to all aspects of the Council's role as an employer.
-This includes the monitoring and strategic overview of Human Resources activities. - Standards Committee promotes and maintains high standards of conduct for the Council's Members, and advises and assists Parish Councils and Councillors to maintain high standards of conduct;
+- Overview and Scrutiny committees (Corporate Business Scrutiny, Community Scrutiny and Environment Scrutiny) review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions, developing the capacity and capability of members and officers to be effective. - Audit Committee provides assurance about the adequacy of internal controls, financial accounting and reporting arrangements, and that effective risk management

+- is in place.
+Its work is intended to enhance public trust in the corporate and financial governance of the council; - Development Control Committee determines planning applications and related matters; - Licensing Committee monitors and reviews the effectiveness of the Council's licensing policy and procedures; - The Human Resources Committee's functions relate to all aspects of the Council's role as an employer.
+This includes the monitoring and strategic overview of Human Resources activities. - Standards Committee promotes, monitors and enforces probity and high ethical standards amongst the Council's Members, and this extends to having the same responsibility for all town and parish councils within the District;